munificent/craftinginterpreters/book/parsing-expressions.md

 ideas into their wetware -- *use concepts they already know.* Many newcomers to your language will be coming from some other language or languages.
-If your language uses some of the same syntax or semantics as those, there is much less for the user to learn.
+If your language uses some of the same syntax or semantics as those, there is much less for the user to learn (and *unlearn*).

 This is particularly helpful with syntax.
-You may not remember it well today, but way back when you learned your very first programming language, you probably code looked alien and unapproachable.
+You may not remember it well today, but way back when you learned your very first programming language, code probably looked alien and unapproachable.
 Only through painstaking effort did you learn to read and accept it.
 If you design a novel syntax for your new language, you force users to start that process all over again.

 Taking advantage of what users already know is one of the most powerful tools you can use to ease adoption of your language.
 It's almost impossible to underestimate how useful this is.
 But it faces you with a nasty problem: What happens when the thing the users all know *kind of sucks?* C's bitwise operator precedence is a mistake that doesn't make sense.
 But it's a *familiar* mistake that millions have already gotten used to and learned to live with.

 Do you stay true to your language's own internal logic and ignore history?
 Do you start from a blank slate and first principles?
 Or do you weave your language